Western rockhopper penguin: Status and conservation

 The western rockhopper penguin group is classified as vulnerable by the IUCN.
-Its population has declined by about one-third in the last thirty years [when?].
+Its population has declined by about one-third in the last thirty years.

 This decline has earned them the classification of a vulnerable species by the IUCN.
 Threats to their population include commercial fishing and oil spills.

 With the approval of the European Association of Zoos and Aquaria (EAZA), Drusillas Park in East Sussex holds the studbook for rockhopper penguins in Europe.
 Zoo manager Sue Woodgate has specialist knowledge of the species, so the zoo is responsible for co-ordinating the movements of penguins among zoos in Europe to take part in breeding programmes and offer their advice and information about the species.

 Relationship with humans

 The indigenous Yahgan people whose territory in Tierra del Fuego overlaps with its distribution often hunted them by slingshot or dart as a source of food.

 Rockhopper penguins are the most familiar of the crested penguins to the general public in the present day.
 Their breeding colonies, namely those around South America, today attract many tourists who enjoy watching the birds' antics.
 Historically, the same islands had been popular stopover and replenishing sites for whalers and other seafarers since at least the early 18th century.
-Almost all crested penguins depicted in movies, books and other media are ultimately based on Eudyptes chrysocome chrysocome.
+Almost all crested penguins depicted in movies, books and other media are ultimately based on Eudyptes chrysocome.